 What Actually Happens To Your Body During A Fast, Hour By Hour

 Fasting can have many powerful effects on your body.
-From weight management and cellular cleanup to digestion support and mental clarity, fasting can offer a number of benefits.
+From weight management 1and cellular cleanup2 to digestion support and mental clarity, fasting can offer a number of benefits.
 But what's actually happening in your body, hour by hour, while you're fasting?

 Let's take a look at the various stages your body progresses through so you can get an idea of all the effects you're experiencing at different points throughout your fast.